 StarT projects are made by student teams.
 A StarT project gives children and youngsters a chance to show their expertise, and to make use of their own interests and creativity.
 The form and the topic of the project can be almost anything you can think of – to participate you only have to provide us with a short video describing the project and a concise learning diary, and make sure that the project has a link to one of the StarT themes and to science, technology and/or mathematics.
 As such, StarT projects can easily be adjusted to fit any curriculum.

 In accordance to the newest national core curriculum of Finland, we appreciate the students’ active role throughout the whole project.
 We encourage the participants to base the projects in the questions and interests of the students.
 In addition to that, an interdisciplinary approach is encouraged.
 The projects and creations in StarT combine natural sciences, mathematics, and technology with other disciplines including music, visual arts, drama, and sports.

 It is important that the project is a product of the students’ work.
 However, the teacher or the instructor will naturally support the students throughout the project, but the degree of this support should be adjusted to the age of the students.
 Let your students use their creativity and explore their own questions and ideas!

-To participate, make sure that your project complies with the following:
+To participate in StarT 2018-19, make sure that your project complies with the following:

 At the end of the project, there should be an end product.
 It can be for example the results of your research presented in a visual way, a game you can play, a work of art, a moving toy, a robot or a play – anything you can think of!
 We appreciate creativity and new innovations.
 If you participate in the theme “This works!“, please make sure you comply with the material list.